VazkiiMods/Patchouli/docs/patchouli-basics/templates.md

 }
 ```

-* Try the edited look ingame, and you'll see your template took the "text" value from your
+* Try the edited look ingame, and you'll see your template took the `"text"` value from your
-  page and put it where "#text" was.
+  page and put it where `"#text"` was.
 This is how you load in variable values onto your
   template.

 Some notes on variables:
  * You can have as many variables as you want, so you could have two text components in
-   different positions with either the same "#text" value (if you want them to say the
+   different positions with either the same `"#text"` value (if you want them to say the
-   same thing), or for example, "#upper_text" and "#lower_text".
+   same thing), or for example, `#upper_text` and `#lower_text`.
  * You can't use any variables such that their names are already common keys for
    pages.
 This means you can't use any of the names described in the first section of
    [Default Page Types](/docs/patchouli-basics/page-types).